ali-ahmed00/Mastermind/README.md

 ## How the Game Works :

 Program.Main
-  └── Parses -c and -t from terminal
+   - Parses -c and -t from terminal
-  └── new Game(code, attempts)
+       - new Game(code, attempts)
-        └── new SecretCode(code)
+         -  new SecretCode(code)
-  └── game.Start()
+  - game.Start()

-        └── Loop for attempts
+     - Loop for attempts

-              └── Ask for guess
+       - Ask for guess

-              └── Validate guess (SecretCode.IsValidGuess)
+         - Validate guess (SecretCode.IsValidGuess)

-              └── Compare to code (count correct/misplaced)
+             - Compare to code (count correct/misplaced)

-              └── Give feedback
+              -Give feedback

-              └── End on win or lose
+              -End on win or lose

 ## HOW THE CODE WORK :
 ### 2-Program Class:
 The entry point of the game.

-Reads terminal arguments:
+-Reads terminal arguments:

 -c for custom secret code

 -t for number of attempts

 Creates a Game object and starts the game.